marijnh/Eloquent-JavaScript/14_dom.md

 {{index "getElementsByTagName method", recursion}}

 The `document.getElementsByTagName` method returns all child elements with a given tag name.
 Implement your own version of this as a function that takes a node and a string (the tag name) as arguments and returns an array containing all descendant element nodes with the given tag name.
+Your function should go through the document itself.
+It may not use a method like `querySelectorAll` to do the work.

 {{index "nodeName property", capitalization, "toLowerCase method", "toUpperCase method"}}